TIC-13/luxai-chat/README.md

 This app includes a [backend](https://github.com/TIC-13/rag-chat-backend) that is currently used only to optionally store user conversation reports.
 When deploying an instance of the app, the backend is optional.
 If you choose to host it, create a `.env` file and set the `EXPO_PUBLIC_API_URL` environment variable to the URL of your hosted server instance.

+## Motorola theme

+This app supports a Motorola theme that changes the app's name, icon, and colors to match the Motorola brand.
+To activate it, set the environment variable `EXPO_PUBLIC_APP` to `RAZR_40`.

 ## 📝 Usage

 1. Launch the app on your Android device